Hip Dysplasia in Small Animals

 Treatments are both medical and surgical.
 Mild cases or nonsurgical candidates (because of health or owner constraints) may benefit from weight reduction, restriction of exercise on hard surfaces, controlled physical therapy to strengthen and maintain muscle tone, anti-inflammatory drugs (eg, aspirin, corticosteroids, NSAIDs), and possibly joint fluid modifiers.
 Surgical treatments include pectineal myotenectomy to reduce pain, triple pelvic osteotomy to prevent subluxation, pubic fusion to prevent subluxation, joint capsule denervation to reduce pain, dorsal acetabulum reinforcement to reduce subluxation, femoral head and neck resection to reduce arthritis, and total hip replacement for optimal restoration of joint and limb functions.
 Additionally, femoral corrective osteotomies can be performed to reduce femoral head subluxation, although degenerative arthritis may persist.

 Prognosis is highly variable and depends on the overall health and environment of the animal.
 In general, if surgery is indicated and performed correctly, it is beneficial.
-Animals on which surgery is not performed may require a change in lifestyle to lead a comfortable existence.
+Animals on which surgery is not performed may require a change in lifestyle to live comfortably.